 As an example, despite the spelling of the product name meaning that the marketing person who came up with it is in need of a good thrashing for this abomination against the English language, the Laser Lite plug is a very common one in use across industry and is a good choice.
 It's the one which has streaks in it and is vaguely like an old pear drop.
 Except don't suck it.
 Especially after it's been in an ear.
 Especially if it was someone else's ear other than yours.
 This plug has an SNR figure of 35dB.

 Using SNR to calculate protector effectiveness

 For SNR to be of use, what you need is a single measurement of your noise, the C weighted sound level.
-To be clear, that is the average dB(C) value on your meter and NOT the dB(A) or even the dB(C) peak level, but the C time weighted average reading which will be lower than the peak but probably higher than the dB(A) average.
-Using the C-peak by mistake may cause headaches as it is almost always higher and can cause you to decide hearing protection is not good enough when it really is.
+To be clear, that is the average dB(C) value on your meter and NOT the dB(A) or even the dB(C) peak level, but the C-weighted average reading which will be lower than the peak but probably higher than the dB(A) average.
+Using the C-peak by mistake may cause headaches as it is always higher than the average and will cause you to decide hearing protection is not good enough when it really is.

 The calculation is then easy.
 Simply subtract the protector's SNR from the dB(C) noise level and Robert's your mum's brother, you've done it.

 So if the protector has an SNR or 35 and your noise level is 104 dB(C), just do 104 - 35 and you get 69dB.
 This is what you would expect someone wearing the protector to actually hear.
 In reality they often don't wear it quite properly so it's good practice to add 4dB to the result to make an allowance for that, so in this case giving a result of 73dB.
 A perfect result for a hearing protector.